-Welcome to the University of Nebraska.
-Our goal is to be the best public university in the country as measured by how well we serve the people of our state.
+The goal of the University of Nebraska is to be the best public university in the country as measured by how well we serve the people of our state.
 We achieve that by providing affordable access to a high quality education, a robust research enterprise that creates new knowledge and new jobs for Nebraska, and a statewide outreach effort that serves people in each of Nebraska’s 93 counties.

 Our four campuses provide an excellent, affordable education to students from across the state and around the world.
 I encourage you to visit and see first-hand what a great experience students have at the University of Nebraska.
 The momentum on each of our campuses is exceptional – with steady growth in enrollment, an increasing level of talent in the student body, and new classrooms, residence halls and recreational space.